-We welcome all types of volunteers, and have hundreds of opportunities for you to get involved in over many areas of interest and activities.
-You can volunteer for as little or as long as you like – for just one hour once, or for one hour a week.
+There are many opportunities for you to get involved in over many areas of interest and activities.
+You can volunteer for as little or as long as you like – from one hour a week, to several months or even years.

 You can volunteer in an office or at home.
 You can help with growing a charity’s business, or you can just talk to people.
 You can join their board of directors (their trustees), or run a marketing campaign, or just walk someone’s dog.